Submitting your household income information in support of an application

 Why we ask for your household income information

 Some types of student finance can be based on the student’s household income information.
 Depending on their living arrangements and age we may ask for income information from the student’s parents or partner.

 Eligible students are able to receive a basic rate of student finance without providing any household income information.
-However, if you (the parent or partner of the student) choose to provide this information - the student could borrow more and in some instances receive additional grants.
+But, if you (the parent or partner of the student) choose to provide this information - the student could get more student finance.